Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Malcolm Brogdon included, will play at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.
+Malcolm Brogdon could make a big impact for the Boston Celtics at 8:30 PM on Sunday against the Miami Heat in the 2023 NBA Playoffs.

-With prop bets in place for Brogdon, let's look at some stats and trends to assist you in making good picks.
+In this piece we'll dive into Brogdon's stats and trends, helping you make good picks on prop bets.

 Malcolm Brogdon Prop Bets vs. the Heat